-The paper is organised as follows: section 2 presents the network model in terms of system model, traffic model and the principle of DSA operation.
-The SMDP approach is presented in section 3.
-In section 4, we propose a suboptimal DSA heuristic easier to implement for an operator than optimal policies.
-Section 5 proposes an alternative solution based on Q-learning.
-The performances of the three approaches (optimal DSA, heuristic DSA and QL based DSA) are compared to the FSA case in section 6.
-Conclusion is given in section 7.
+The paper is organised as follows: Section II presents the network model in terms of system model, traffic model and the principle of DSA operation.
+The SMDP approach is presented in section III.
+In section IV, we propose a suboptimal DSA heuristic easier to implement for an operator than optimal policies.
+The performances of optimal DSA policies and DSA heuristic are compared to the FSA case in section V. Conclusion is given in section VI.

-2. NETWORK MODEL
+II.
+NETWORK MODEL

-2.1.
-System model
+A. System model